sorbet/sorbet/website/docs/gradual.md

 1. Every value can be asserted to have type `T.untyped`.
 2. Every value of type `T.untyped` can be asserted to be _any other type_!

-If this sounds counter intuitive, that's because it is.
+If this sounds counterintuitive, that's because it is.
 Let's see why with an
 example:

 ```ruby